English

 Details of the Scala d'Oro ceiling, tour of Doge's Palace & St. Mark’s Basilica

-Tourists outside St Mark's Basilica - Plan your visit
+Tourists gathered outside St Mark's Basilica in Venice, Italy.

-Aerial view of the St. Marks Square and Royal Palace Museum
+Aerial view of St. Mark's Square and Royal Palace Museum in Venice, Italy.

 Guided Tours